kinano/serverless/ReadMe.md

 Setup a Lambda function that optimizes images uploaded to an S3 bucket.
+The Lambda function will also generate thumbnails for every image uploaded to the S3 bucket.

 The Lambda function gets executed automatically when a new file is uploaded to the source bucket.

 ```
 -- Setup some environment variables